 Let’s start this Club Med Lijiang review right from the journey in, because getting there isn’t exactly straightforward if you’re coming from Malaysia.

-There aren’t any direct flights from Kuala Lumpur to Lijiang, so you’ll need at least one transit.
-The easiest option is to fly with China Southern Airlines, usually with a transit in Shenzhen or Guangzhou.
-If you’re travelling during a peak season like school holidays or China’s public holidays, booking early is a must.
-Prices go up quickly and availability can get tight.
+There still aren’t any direct flights from Kuala Lumpur to Lijiang, so you’ll need at least one transit.
+One of the more convenient options is flying with China Southern Airlines via Shenzhen or Guangzhou, especially if you prefer a shorter connection.
+During peak periods such as school holidays or China public holidays, flights can fill up quickly, so booking early is recommended.

-Another option is China Eastern or Shanghai Airlines, which involves an overnight layover in Shanghai.
-That’s the route we took.
-It wasn’t the most convenient, but it worked out fine overall.
-You can read about our China Eastern and Shanghai Airlines experience separately if you’d like the details.
+Another option is China Eastern or Shanghai Airlines with an overnight layover in Shanghai, which was the route we took during our first visit.
+It wasn’t the most convenient routing, but it worked out well overall since Shanghai was already part of our itinerary.

-Once you land at Lijiang Sanyi Airport, the good news is that it’s small and easy to get around.
-You won’t need to walk far or navigate any confusing terminals.
-That said, our luggage took quite a while to arrive, so we found ourselves waiting around longer than expected.
+Once you land at Lijiang Sanyi Airport, the good news is that the airport itself is relatively small and easy to navigate.
+You won’t need to walk long distances or figure out complicated terminals.
+That said, during our first visit, luggage delivery took quite a while and we ended up waiting longer than expected before leaving the airport.

 A short walk from there takes you to the family-focused section.
 This includes the Kids Club, indoor water park, indoor sports centre, yoga studio, and gym.
 It’s a lively area during the day, especially with families moving about and kids enjoying the facilities.